AsmaFullStack/Readme.md/readme.md

-# this is my first git tutorial practice
+# Let's give a try

 In Sha Allah I will learn this
 May Allah help me.
-Ameen
+Ameen Sum Ameen